danfickle/openhtmltopdf/README.md

 FAQ
 ===
 + OPEN HTML TO PDF is tested with OpenJDK 7 and Oracle JDK 8.
-+ No, you can not use it on Android or Google App Engine.
++ No, you can not use it on Android.
++ You should be able to use it on Google App Engine (Java 8 or greater environment).
+[Let us know your experience](https://github.com/danfickle/openhtmltopdf/issues/179).
 + <s>Flowing columns are not implemented.</s> Implemented in RC12.
 + No, it's not a web browser.